tkomasa/perlin_noise/README.md

 ## 2 Dimensions:
-Two dimensions, predictably, ups the complexity.
+Two dimensions, predictably, increases the complexity.
 Now the newly generated number must be relative to all the positions around it.
 For a pixel, that is 8 neighbors.
 Each new value will relative to its surroundings, not just the last generated value.
 We do this by simply tracking both X and Y within our generation.

 ```javascript
 for (let y = 0; y < height; y++) {